Paul Kitson (footballer, born 1956): Coach

 Kitson began his coaching career with the Montreal Impact in 1997.
 Under his leadership the Impact it to the playoffs both seasons, but the team closed at the end of the 1998 season.
 On 14 May 1999, the Maryland Mania of the USL A-League hired Kitson.
 In 2001, Kitson was appointed the head coach for Canadian Professional Soccer League expansion side the Brampton Hitmen.
 Throughout the season the Hitmen performed poorly without recording a single victory, which resulted in Kitson departing from his post on 25 July 2001.

 Death

-Kitson died on August 25, 2005 after collapsing from coaching a youth team.
+Kitson died on August 25, 2005, after collapsing while coaching a youth team.